-- (1) Represents the value of RSUs and PSUs vested during the year and is calculated by multiplying the number of shares vested by the market value of share on the vesting date. - (2) Represents the amount of the 2024 STIP awards earned by the NEOs for the 2023 performance year, paid in March 2024.
+- (1) Represents the value of RSUs and PSUs vested during the year and is calculated by multiplying the number of shares vested by the market value of share on the vesting date. - (2) Represents the amount of the 2025 STIP awards earned by the NEOs for the 2024 performance year, paid in March 2025. - (3) Represents a combination of vesting in the ordinary course and pro-rata vesting upon cessation of employment. - (4) Consistent with the termination provisions of their NEO's Executive Employment Agreement, they were not eligible to receive a standalone bonus for 2024.
+Rather, that bonus was included in their termination payment. - (5) Represents a combination of vesting in the ordinary course, pro-rata vesting upon cessation of employment and redemption of DSUs.

-The following table sets forth the value gained from the exercise of Options in 2023.
+The following table sets forth the value gained from the exercise of Options in 2024.
 The gain is the difference between the exercise price of the option and the share price at the time of exercise multiplied by the number of Options exercised: